More than Metaphor

 Probably best to start with what a metaphor is.

 No, first, let's start with simile.
 If you recall from English class, a simile is descriptive language that compares one thing to another.
 The tip-off is the word "like" or "as."
-Each warrior was like a single droplet of water, which, when advancing, moved as a wave.
+Each soldier was like a single droplet of water, which, when advancing, moved as a wave.

 Metaphor doesn't rely on those words, like and as.
 It goes a step further, into the realm of "is."
-A wave of warriors crashed on the enemy, receded and crashed again, until the adversary broke apart, and apart, into many scattered grains that had been rock.
+A wave of warriors crashed on the enemy line, receded and crashed again, until that wall broke apart, and apart, into many scattered grains that had been rock.

 If only I had known that in seventh grade.
 I remember being told that you make a metaphor simply by saying one thing is another: the moon is a coin.
 This made no sense to me.
 The moon is not a coin.
 To say it's a coin when it's not, that felt off.
 I concluded at the time that metaphor was an awkward charade, best ignored: a clumsy kind of comparison that sounded more like misinformation than poetry.